 Shell to Obfuscated Binary

-Beyond shc, Protect your shell scripts against analysis and reverse engineering.
+Beyond shc.
+Protect your shell scripts against analysis and reverse engineering.

 Compile (AMD x86_64 Linux)